 The Ph.D. program is designed to be inter-disciplinary in nature.
-The coursework in the program will be taught by faculty members of the College of Business and Management, The Ross College of Education, Health and Human Services, and selected practitioner adjunct faculty who meet all of the Lynn University requirements.
-The courses in the degree program will be offered using a variety of formats including on-campus, off-site locations regionally, nationally and internationally, and on-line.
+The coursework in the program is taught by faculty members of the College of Business and Management, The Ross College of Education and Human Services, and selected practitioner adjunct faculty.
+The courses in the degree program will be offered using a variety of formats including on-campus, off-site, and on-line.